PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 {{< figure
     src="fig2.png"
     caption="Measured N(t) curves (solid) against the default model (dashed), and flow against bottleneck width.
-The defaults give between 35 and 45 % of the measured flow."
+The defaults underpredict the flow by a factor of two to three, worst at the widest opening."
 >}}

 This is not a surprise if you know the model.
 Its specific flow is bounded by roughly one over the time gap parameter, which defaults to one second, so the model cannot exceed about one person per metre per second through a jammed opening.
 The experiment shows close to three.
 No amount of tweaking the desired speed fixes that.
 The question is which of the seven parameters do.